shrine-maiden-heavy-industries/torii-usb/docs/features.md

 # Status & Support

-The SOL library is a work in progress; but many of its features are usable enough for inclusion in your own designs.
+The Torii-USB library is a work in progress; but many of its features are usable enough for inclusion in your own designs.
 More testing of our work -- and more feedback -- is always appreciated!

 ## Support for Device Mode